suyogbhere/NGO-Management/README.md

 # NGO-Management
-In these NGO Management people will manage and stored and show NGO Data
+In these NGO Management people will help to manage and stored and show NGO Data